 When I was in high school two of my favorite books were Harlan Ellison’s The Glass Teat: Essays of Opinion on Television and The Other Glass Teat.
 They were feisty books of cultural criticism based on Ellison’s weekly column for the Los Angeles Free Press in the late 1960s.
 The title vision of TV viewers fit my high school mindset (along with Herman Hesse and Franz Kafka, you know the type), and the books sent me to the dictionary every other page so I was convinced they were a serious read.

 I read more Harlan Ellison, graduating to the Dangerous Visions collection and Again Dangerous Visions, with their equally abrasive introductions.
-I cheering from the sidelines when Ellison wrote “City on the Edge of Forever.”
+I was cheering from the sidelines when Ellison wrote “City on the Edge of Forever.”

 College and grad school intervened, with linguistics taking the place of speculative fiction.
 But I still kept an eye on Harlan’s career, enjoying a wonderful Comics Journal interview where he confesses to sliding down a conference table to deck Irwin Allen, the producer of Voyage to the Bottom of the Sea.
 Because why not.